GMcD/generator-cordovum/README.md

 Start <code>grunt watch</code> at the project root to generate assets for XCode or Eclipse sessions.
 Run <code>nodemon ./server.js</code> at the project root for Chrome sessions.
 Run <code>grunt cordovacli:build</code> to generate the APK and IPA builds.

+# Project Configuration

+The iOS project file will need Target Properties set for
+  * supported orientations (ALL),
+  * View Controller-based status bar appearance (NO), and
+  * status bar initially hidden (YES).

 ### Getting To Know Cordovum

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).